 Many Christians believe in a doctrine that asserts, “Once saved, always saved,” which means that a Christian can never forfeit or otherwise lose their eternal salvation.
-However, there are a number of scripture passages that seem to contradict this doctrine.

 Note that we are using the term forfeit, rather than the term lose, with regard to the possibility that God may not allow some people to continue to have eternal salvation, even though these people were true Christians at one time in their life.
 Our reason for this distinction is that we think the term forfeit is somewhat more likely than the term lose to be associated specifically with deliberate sin, which is the basis for the belief that Christians can forfeit their salvation, particularly when they consciously divorce themselves from Jesus Christ as their Savior.

 We also want to make it clear that many of the quotations we include from various sources are condensed versions of what these sources state with regard to the scriptures we are discussing.
 Our reason for condensing these quotations is to minimize commentary that is not pertinent in our attempt to answer the primary question posed by this article.

 With only one exception, the sources we checked with regard to each of the five scripture passages discussed in the main text of this article are in agreement that Christians who do not faithfully persevere can forfeit their eternal salvation.
 In Appendix A that follows the main text, there is less agreement as to whether or not five other scripture passages indicate that Christians who do not faithfully persevere can forfeit their eternal salvation.

 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, except when we quote a non-biblical source that is using Scripture from a different version of the Bible.]